nahian91/bangladeshi-payments-mobile/readme.txt

 = Does the plugin calculate transaction fees? =
 Yes, the plugin can calculate transaction charges during checkout based on the selected payment method.

-= How do I configure Bangladeshi Payments Mobile? = After activating the plugin, go to **WooCommerce > Settings > Payments** and configure your payment options.
+= How do I configure Bangladeshi Payments Mobile – QR Code & Transaction Reports? = After activating the plugin, go to **WooCommerce > Settings > Payments** and configure your payment options.

 = Is this plugin secure for processing mobile payments? =